 Chapter 13 | $313.00 | $156.50 | $156.50 |

 Bankruptcy attorneys in Florida will charge you different rates depending on the complexity of your case and the type of bankruptcy you are filing.
-Most bankruptcy lawyers will offer you a free bankruptcy consultation to discuss if bankruptcy is recommended, information about the process, what to expect, and how much they will charge for their services.
+Most bankruptcy lawyers will offer you a free consultation to discuss if bankruptcy is recommended, information about the process, what to expect, and how much they will charge for their services.

 The total cost of filing bankruptcy will vary depending on your location and the type of bankruptcy you file.

 Filing for bankruptcy can be a confusing and complex process.
 However, once you understand the basics, it’s relatively straightforward.
-We’ll explain how bankruptcy works in Florida and provide some tips on what to expect.
+We’ll explain how bankruptcy works in Florida and provide tips on what to expect.

-To file for bankruptcy in Florida the Debtor must have lived, had its principal place of business, or have its principal assets within a Florida district longer than in any other district over the last 180 days before filing the bankruptcy petition or must have another reason under 28 U.S.C section 1408.
+To file for bankruptcy in Florida, the Debtor must have lived, had its principal place of business, or have its principal assets within a Florida district longer than in any other district over the last 180 days before filing the bankruptcy petition or must have another reason under 28 U.S.C section 1408.

 The answer is no. A married couple is not required to file for bankruptcy together.